-One way to engage with a loved one is by incorporating activities based on the Montessori Method.
+One way of helping a parent with dementia is by incorporating activities based on the Montessori Method.
 The Montessori Method places an emphasis on independence, freedom within limits, and respect for a person’s natural psychological, physical, and social development.
-Developed in 1897 for children with special needs, this teaching process is also being used for those diagnosed with dementia.
+Developed in 1897 for children with special needs, this teaching process proposes activities to help dementia patients cope with everyday life.

 Montessori activities are simple, modifiable, and practical.
 A caregiver sets up a simple activity, with everyday items and allows those with dementia to complete the task.
 If the task is too easy, the caregiver can increase the difficulty.
 Completing a task can lead to a sense of accomplishment, while reconnecting them with a part of their personal history.

-Here are seven simple ways to integrate the Montessori Method for dementia patients.
+Here are seven simple ways to integrate the Montessori Method for parent with dementia.